Take Charge - Be Tobacco, Alcohol and Drug Free

 - Certificate of Completion

-Take Charge is being implemented in:
+Take Charge is a group-based program being implemented in:

 - Public, Private and Alternative Schools

 - Teen and Community Centers

 Find out more about starting a group, or how to become trained as a Take Charge facilitator.

 Call the Virginia Foundation for Healthy Youth Prevention Specialist at 703-324-5213, TTY 711.